KieranBond/Kieranbond.github.io/_posts/2019-04-03-PReticulated.md

 PReticulated is a simple WPF app that converts PDF's into PNG's.

 It was made to speed up what was previously a slow process - conversion of PDF's to PNG's.
-Whilst making content applications in the past, where PDF's were being displayed in the app, the codebase the team and I were using required PDF's represent each page as a PNG.
+Whilst making content applications in the past where PDF's were being displayed in the app, our codebase required PDF's were converted into PNG's where each PNG was a page of the PDF.

 To do this in the past, we were using a conversion tool created by Adobe and performed on their website.
 This just didn't quite cut it for us for a few reasons, the main two being speed and ease.